 Salem-South Lyon District Library has a growing collection of more than 10,000 e-books titles that you can check out for use on a variety of reading devices, such as the Kindle, Nook, and iPad.
 E-book borrowing requires a library card and PIN.

 These instructions will focus on our downloadable e-books, which are provided to the Library through a service called OverDrive.
 The process for checking out e-books will be different depending on whether you are using a Kindle e-reader, a Nook or other supported e-reader, or a smart phone or tablet.

 Skip to instructions on how to get e-books for:

-E-books checked out from the Library are readable for 7 or 14 days (depending on what you select at check-out).
+E-books checked out from the Library are readable for 7, 14 or 21 days (depending on your account settings.
+You may adjust your settings to reflect your needs).
 You can check-out up to 10 e-books (or digital audio books) at a time.
 When an item expires, it will be automatically returned and will no longer be viewable on your computer or e-reader.
 (You may need to manually delete the e-book from your computer or device after it has expired.)